opensearch-project/documentation-website/_data-prepper/expression-syntax.md

 ## Definitions

+This section provides expression definitions.

 ### Literal
-A fundamental value that has no children.
+A literal is a fundamental value that has no children:
-- Float _(Supports values from 3.40282347 &times; 10<sup>38</sup> to 1.40239846 &times; 10<sup>&minus;45)</sup>_
+- Float: Supports values from 3.40282347 &times; 10<sup>38</sup> to 1.40239846 &times; 10<sup>&minus;45</sup>.
-- Integer _(Supports values from &minus;2,147,483,648 to 2,147,483,647)_
+- Integer: Supports values from &minus;2,147,483,648 to 2,147,483,647.
-- Boolean _(Supports true or false)_
+- Boolean: Supports true or false.
-- JSON Pointer _(See JSON Pointer section for details)_
+- JSON Pointer: See the [JSON Pointer](#json-pointer) section for details.
-- String _(Supports valid Java strings)_
+- String: Supports valid Java strings.
-- Null _(Supports null check to see whether a JSON pointer exists)_
+- Null: Supports null check to see whether a JSON Pointer exists.

 ### Expression string
-The string that will be parsed for evaluation.
-Expression string is the highest level of a Data Prepper expression.
-Only supports one expression string resulting in a return value.
+An expression string takes the highest priority in a Data Prepper expression and only supports one expression string resulting in a return value.
 An _expression string_ is not the same as an _expression_.

 ### Statement
-The highest level component of the expression string.
+A statement is the highest-priority component of an expression string.

 ### Expression
-A generic component that contains a _Primary_ or an _Operator_.
+An expression is a generic component that contains a _Primary_ or an _Operator_.
 Expressions may contain expressions.
-An expressions imminent children can contains 0-1 _Operators_.
+An expression's imminent children can contain 0–1 _Operators_.

 ### Primary